geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 9. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.**

 	**Note:** In the top right corner of the screen, notice the initials **MA** that appear in a circle.
 This is the initials for the **MOD Administrator** account, which is the tenant admin account created by your lab hosting provider.
 If a user has a picture associated with his or her account, that picture will be displayed when the user logs in.
-Since the MOD Administrator has no picture assigned, the user name initials are displayed instead. <br/>
+Since the MOD Administrator has no picture assigned, the user's initials are displayed instead. <br/>

 10. If a **Get your work done with Office 365** window appears, then close it now.

 11. On the **Office 365 Home** page, in the list of Microsoft 365 apps that appear on the left side of the screen, select the **Admin** icon; this opens the **Microsoft 365 admin center**.

 12. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Show all** and then select **Settings**.
 In the Settings group, select **Org settings**.

 13. On the **Org settings** page, the **Services** tab is displayed by default.
 Select the **Organization profile** tab.

 14. In the **Organization profile** tab on the **Org settings** page, select **Organization information** from the list of profile data.

 15. In the **Organization information** pane that appears, enter the following information:

     - Name: **Adatum Corporation** (Note: Contoso is originally displayed as the organization name; this was explained in the Introduction section at the start of this lab.
 In this step you will change it to Adatum Corporation.)